ICB-DCM/Extrinsic-apoptosis-Conversion-reaction-model/README.md

 ```
 where, scenario (1, 2, 3, 4, 5, 6) is a number represent the different scenarios in the manuscript. k is the index number of the different multi-starts.
 In the manuscript, we used 1-100 for conversion reaction model and 1-550 for the extrinsic apoptosis model.

-**Reproducing result analysis only**
+**Analysis Only (Using Pre-computed Results)**

-As the parameter estimation process is time consuming, if you want to only redo the analysis part in the manuscript , please first download the estimated results (from zenodo: https://doi.org/10.5281/zenodo.18028185) .
-Then copy the folders in "results_for_manuscript/optimized_parameters" to the foder "conversion_reaction_model" or "extrinsic_apoptosis_model" correspondingly.
+Since parameter estimation can be computationally intensive, pre-computed results are available for analysis.
+Please first download the estimated results (from zenodo: https://doi.org/10.5281/zenodo.18028185) .
+Then copy the folders in "results_for_manuscript/optimized_parameters" to the foder `conversion_reaction_model` or `extrinsic_apoptosis_model` correspondingly.

 Simulated results used for Figure 5 and Figure 6 can be found in "results_for_manuscript/simulated_data_using_optimized_parameters"